Robert Donat: Film appearances

 Donat made his film debut in a quota quickie Men of Tomorrow (1932) for Alexander Korda's London Films.
 An abysmal screen test for Korda had ended with Donat's laughter.
 Reputedly, Korda reacted by exclaiming: "That's the most natural laugh I have ever heard in my life.
 What acting!
 Put him under contract immediately."

 Korda cast Donat in the lead in That Night in London (1932), directed by Rowland V. Lee.
 He had a key role in Cash (1933), directed by Zoltan Korda, co-starring Edmund Gwenn.

-Donat's first great screen success came in his fourth film, playing Thomas Culpeper in The Private Life of Henry VIII (1933) for the same producer.
-The film, starring Charles Laughton in the title role, was an enormous success around the world, including Hollywood.
-Donat started receiving Hollywood offers.
+Donat's first great screen success came in his fourth film, playing Thomas Culpeper in The Private Life of Henry VIII (1933), also produced by Korda.
+The film, starring Charles Laughton in the title role, was an enormous success around the world.

 At the 1933 Malvern Festival, Donat received good reviews for his performance in A Sleeping Clergyman, which transferred to the West End.
 He was also in Saint Joan.
+In 1934, he appeared in the West End stage production of Mary Read, opposite Flora Robson.
+In 1936, Donat took on the management of the West End's Queen's Theatre in Shaftesbury Avenue, where he produced Red Night by J. L. Hodson.

 Korda loaned Donat to Edward Small for the only film Donat made in Hollywood, The Count of Monte Cristo (1934).
 In exchange, Leslie Howard was sent to Korda to make The Scarlet Pimpernel.
 The Count of Monte Cristo was successful and Donat was offered the lead role in a number of films for Warners, including Anthony Adverse (1935) and another swashbuckler, Captain Blood (1935).
 However, he did not like America and returned to Britain.

-In 1934, he appeared in the West End stage production of Mary Read, opposite Flora Robson.

 In England, Donat had the star role in Alfred Hitchcock's The 39 Steps (1935) opposite Madeleine Carroll.
 His performance was well-received: "Mr. Donat, who has never been very well served in the cinema until now, suddenly blossoms out into a romantic comedian of no mean order", wrote the film critic C. A. Lejeune in The Observer at the time of the film's release.
 Lejeune observed that he possessed "an easy confident humour that has always been regarded as the perquisite of the American male star.
 For the first time on our screen we have the British equivalent of a Clark Gable or a Ronald Colman, playing in a purely national idiom.
 Mr. Donat, himself, I fancy, is hardly conscious of it, which is all to the good."